olane/blog/source/_posts/2014-08-10-my-favourite-tracks-of-2014-so-far.markdown

 {% youtube JJr80jXCepc %}

-Ella Eyre caught my attention last year when she collaborated with Rudimental on *Waiting All Night*, but she’s really knocked it out of the park with her debut single, *If I Go*.
+Ella Eyre caught our attention last year when she collaborated with Rudimental on *Waiting All Night*, but she’s really knocked it out of the park with her debut single, *If I Go*.
 I simply can’t stop listening to this track.
 I’ve tried.

 Opiuo - Quack Fat